jameshansen/JustShowMe/README.md

 ## AI Ethics & Technology Policy (from the creator, James Hansen)

 As I am a Software Developer and Public Policy student, this project was an experiment to create an example of how AI can be used to address ethical considerations in a positive way.
-Unlike surveillance-oriented applications, this project demonstrates algorithmic accountability.
-The architecture embodies privacy-by-design principles through local processing.

-There is a clear consent mechanism, and the face detection process is clear with the source code available here.
-This project aligns with emerging AI governance frameworks like the EU AI Act's requirements for high-risk AI systems.

-From a technology policy perspective, this represents a model for how AI tools can enhance individual agency rather than diminish it.
-Beyond corporate and social use, it also could enhance democratic participation in digital spaces while maintaining human dignity and privacy rights.
+The focus of this project basically boils down to "consent."

+Ethics and consent has been a hot-button topic in many AI-based platforms and projects, whether it is:
+* consenting to your data being collected and used in facial recognition systems
+* whether work rights-holders have published being used to train models.
+* to even whether residents want an "AI Datacentre" in their town or city.

+This project grapples with the ethics surrounding AI-tools.
+The app does store facial recognition data, it is retained and processed locally, and has the objective of a consent-positive effect, automatically excluding people from video who did not consent to being filmed.

+Does this neutralize the ethical implications?
+I think in this case, it balances out.

 As policymakers worldwide grapple with regulating AI systems I hope this project, in a very small way, demonstrates that privacy-preserving, user-controlled AI applications are not only possible but essential for maintaining public trust in emerging technologies.